hmrc/api-platform-test-user-frontend/README.md

 ## Starting the service locally

-Run it using service manager:
+Run it using the included shell script:

-`sm --start API_PLATFORM_TEST_USER_FRONTEND`

-Note: This doesn’t start up downstream dependencies e.g api-platform-test-user
+`./run_local_with_dependencies.sh`

+This should start this service and any dependent services.

+Once the script has finished, the service will be available on http://localhost:9618/api-test-user

 ## Running tests